Office for Students Scholarship

 These scholarships are for under-represented groups in the field of Data Science and Artificial Intelligence and to be eligible you need to be a member of at least one of the under-represented groups mentioned below.

-Course: You must have applied or have an offer to study on the MSc in Data Science and AI conversion programme.
+Course: You must have an offer to study on the MSc in Data Science and AI conversion programme.
 With regret, students with offers of study for other programmes cannot be considered for this scholarship.

 Country: Home / EU / International